puzpuzpuz/xsync/README.md

 # xsync

 Concurrent data structures for Go.
-An extension for the standard `sync` package.

-This library should be considered experimental, so make sure to run tests and benchmarks for your use cases before adding it to your application.
+Aims to provide more scalable alternatives for some of the data structures from the standard `sync` package, but not only.

 ### Benchmarks